entkit/entkit/readme.md

 - [ ] Godoc: provide comprehensive documentation

 ### Smart search
-entrefine provides a smart search component to easily find records by any attribute with a custom operator.
+entkit provides a smart search component to easily find records by any attribute with a custom operator.
 ![search.gif](docs%2Fimages%2Fsearch.gif)

 ## Requirements